-EAD PD LGD М Correlation Exposure at default Probability of default Loss given default Maturity Correlation EL: The EL calculation is de being a DT EL or LR EL will r Impairment parameters: The contractual terms over the future economic cycles to calculated at a PIT and a cur scenarios.
-RC parameters: The RC calc EC parameters: The EC calculation makes use of EAD, TTC PD, LR LGD, contractual maturity as well as asset correlation, including PD-LGD correlation
+EAD PD LGD М Correlation Exposure at default Probability of default Loss given default Maturity Correlation EL: The EL calculation is de being a DT EL or LR EL will r Impairment parameters: The impairment calculation makes use of EAD considering all contractual terms over the lifetime of the instrument, PD reflecting the current and future economic cycles to the extent relevant to the remaining life of the loan calculated at a PIT and a current or forward looking LGD reflecting impact of economic scenarios.
+RC parameters: The RC calculation makes use of EAD, TTC PD, DT LGD and contractual maturity.
+EC parameters: The EC calculation makes use of EAD, TTC PD, LR LGD, contractual maturity as well as asset correlation, including PD-LGD correlation.